 Once the seat of the Asaf Jahi dynasty, the Chowmahalla Palace was built in Hyderabad between the years 1857 and 1869.
 In essence, Chowmahalla can be literally translated to mean 'Four Palaces'.
 The magnificent monument consists of two massive courtyards as well as a grand dining hall known as 'Khilawat'.

-Taj Falaknuma Palace is perched around 2000 metres above the city of Hyderabad.
+Taj Falaknuma Palace in Hyderabad is perched around 2000 metres above the city.
 Once the royal residence of Nizam- probably the richest man in the world, the palace has now been converted into a five star luxury heritage hotel.
 Reverberating with sheer opulence and elegance, the palace treats all its guests like royalty.

 Asmangadh Fort or Asmangadh Palace is situated in Hyderabad.
 The name literally translates to "home in the sky" because the palace was situated on a hill top.
 Lately, it has been converted into a school for children, called the St. Joseph's Public School.

 Malwala Palace is an 18th century historical monument located on the Moghalpura, Hyderabad.
 The ancient structure boasts of Rajput and Mughal architectural styles and has special imported teak wood furniture.

 Purani Haveli is an integral part of the heritage and ethos of the city of Hyderabad is Displaying some of the most exquisite forms of craftsmanship, Purani Haveli was a palace in Hyderabad which was originally built to serve as the home to the Peshwa of Mohammed Quli Qutub Shah, Mir Momen.
 Today, Purani Haveli is undeniably one of the significant parts of Hyderabad's golden era and is known for its remarkable exhibits of artwork and talent and functions as a museum.